 In most touristy places in Thailand rental companies ask for your passport as a deposit.
 Although this is technically not allowed, handing over your passport is often the only way to get a motorbike in most places.
 It feels very tricky to give your passport to a stranger, but so far so good, I never had problems.
 Hopefully it makes you extra careful handling the bike.
 Always try to negotiate to not give your passport.
 Some rental companies accept a bunch of cash as a deposit, I once gave 4,000 THB ($140 USD) or give your drivers license as a deposit, keep a copy on you! ;)

-I admit I do it a lot as well: I mostly jump on my motorbike wearing flipflops, a t-shirt and a board shorts so who am I to tell you that this is actually very dangerous.
-Wear appropriate clothes or at least try to wear shoes instead of flipflops.
-If you are driving in Thailand tips like this can save your holiday!
+I am no saint, I do it a lot as well: driving a scooter wearing flipflops, a t-shirt and a swim shorts!
+So who am I to tell you that this is actually very dangerous.
+Wear appropriate clothes or at least try to wear shoes instead of sandals.
+If you are driving in Thailand tips like these can save your holiday!
 When you have scratches everywhere I can tell you it is no fun jumping swimming in the sea.
 Island hopping in Thailand suddenly isn't that cool anymore.

-You will probably see it a lot while traveling in Thailand: tourists that have a mark on their calf.
-In Thailand they call this a farang tattoo and it will happen to you too if you get off on the wrong side of the motorbike and your leg touches the steaming hot exhaust you will instantly get your Farang Tattoo.
+You will probably see it a lot while traveling in Thailand: tourists that have a burned mark on their calf.
+In Thailand they call this a Farang Tattoo.
+Farang is a Thai word for a foreigner and if you get off on the wrong side of the motorbike and your leg touches the steaming hot exhaust you will instantly get your Farang Tattoo.
 Always get off on the opposite side as where the exhaust is located!

-What do you need to rent a motorbike in Thailand
+13. What to bring when renting a motorbike in Thailand

 When renting a motorbike in Thailand you will have to pay cash, bank cards are hardly ever accepted.
 Always bring: